 Add all the ingredients to a blender and blend.
 Then strain and add honey as necessary.
 Drink 1 to 2 cups per day.

 Possible side effects

-Until now, no side effects have been observed, but its use may interfere with thyroid medication.
-If you take this type of medication, only take the tea under doctor supervision.
-We also recommend that expecting mothers check with their obstetricians before taking this tea.
+Up until now, no side effects have been clinically studied, but its use may interfere with thyroid medication, therefore be sure to check with your doctor before starting.
+We also recommend that pregnant women check with their obstetricians before taking this tea.